memsql/SingleStoreNETConnector/docs/content/connection-options.md

     <td><a name="Server"></a>Server, Host, Data Source, DataSource, Address, Addr, Network Address</td>
     <td>localhost</td>
     <td>
-      <p>The host name or network address of the MySQL Server to which to connect.
+      <p>The host name or network address of the SingleStore Server to which to connect.
 Multiple hosts can be specified in a comma-delimited list.</p>
-      <p>On Unix-like systems, this can be a fully qualified path to a MySQL socket file, which will cause a Unix socket to be used instead of a TCP/IP socket.
+      <p>On Unix-like systems, this can be a fully qualified path to a SingleStore socket file, which will cause a Unix socket to be used instead of a TCP/IP socket.
 Only a single socket name can be specified.</p>
     </td>
   </tr>
   <tr id="Port">
     <td>Port</td>
     <td>3306</td>
-    <td>The TCP port on which MySQL Server is listening for connections.</td>
+    <td>The TCP port on which SingleStore Server is listening for connections.</td>
   </tr>
   <tr id="UserId">
     <td>User ID, UserID, Username, Uid, User name, User</td>
     <td></td>
-    <td>The MySQL user ID.</td>
+    <td>The SingleStore user ID.</td>
   </tr>
   <tr id="Password">
     <td>Password, pwd</td>
     <td></td>
     <td>
-      <p>The password for the MySQL user.</p>
+      <p>The password for the SingleStore user.</p>
-      <p>For systems that use frequently-updated authentication tokens (such as Amazon Aurora RDS with IAM Authentication), leave this value empty, and set <a href="/api/mysqlconnector/mysqlconnection/providepasswordcallback/"><code>MySqlConnection.ProvidePasswordCallback</code></a> to a delegate that will provide the password (or authentication token) on demand before calling <a href="/api/mysqlconnector/mysqlconnection/open/"><code>MySqlConnection.Open</code></a>.
+      <p>For systems that use frequently-updated authentication tokens (such as Amazon Aurora RDS with IAM Authentication), leave this value empty, and set <code>SingleStoreConnection.ProvidePasswordCallback</code> to a delegate that will provide the password (or authentication token) on demand before calling <code>SingleStoreConnection.Open</code>.
 This retains the benefits of connection pooling.</p>
     </td>
   </tr>
   <tr id="Database">
     <td>Database, Initial Catalog</td>
     <td></td>
     <td>(Optional) The case-sensitive name of the initial database to use.
-This may be required if the MySQL user account only has access rights to particular databases on the server.</td>
+This may be required if the SingleStore user account only has access rights to particular databases on the server.</td>
   </tr>
   <tr id="ConnectionProtocol">
     <td>Connection Protocol, ConnectionProtocol, Protocol</td>
     <td>Socket</td>
-    <td>How to connect to the MySQL Server.
+    <td>How to connect to the SingleStore Server.
 This option has the following values:
       <ul>
         <li><b>Socket</b> (default): Use TCP/IP sockets.</li>
         <li><b>Unix</b>: Use a Unix socket.</li>